 2. Successful digital transformations are wide in scope.

-Eight in ten respondents to the survey said their efforts for change involved their whole business.
-Or, at least multiple business departments.
-Digital transformation shouldn’t be siloed within individual teams.
+Eight in 10 people in the McKinsey & Co survey said they involved their entire company in their change management efforts.
+Digital transformation shouldn’t be siloed off among individual teams.
 The adoption of new technology plays an important role in how you communicate cross-departmentally, too.

-Imagine you invest in a new cloud-based contact center platform for your customer service team.
+Imagine you invest in a new cloud contact center platform for your customer service team.
 This transforms your particular team, but what about other departments?

 What happens if your CRM is still outdated and can’t connect with your new contact center platform?
-And what happens if your marketing emails look and feel different than your agents’?
-Can you really build trust and customer loyalty without alignment from all your teams?
-As you evaluate your own tools, keep in mind how your plans link with other departments’.
+And what happens if your marketing emails look and feel different than the messages your agents send?
+All of this adds up to a disjointed, inconsistent experience for your customers.
+Can you really build trust and customer loyalty without aligning all your teams?
+(Hint: you can’t).

 The People Make It Work — Collaborate for Success

 Transformations are hard.
 And digital ones are even harder.
-A high-quality transformation starts from the top.
+That’s why successful digital transformation strategies have to start at the top.

-As with any large-scale organizational change, exec teams need to empower company-wide changes and put a team in place to make them happen.
-Digital experience without a holistic view can lead to portions of the business being shortchanged.
+As with any big organizational change, exec teams need to empower company-wide changes and put a team in place to make them happen.
+Digital experience without a holistic view can lead to portions of your business getting shortchanged.
 And nobody wants that.

 Companies with winning transformations focus on talent more than anything else.

-Digital tools are great, but without great people behind them, they really don’t matter much.
+Digital tools are great, but without great people behind them, they really don’t matter.

-McKinsey found transformation success is more than three times as likely when people invest in digital talent.
-Like, a dedicated digital transformation team.
+The same McKinsey & Co survey found transformation success is more than 3x as likely when people invest in digital talent, like a dedicated digital transformation team.
 It takes teams who are willing to coexist, work together, and use digital tools for a common goal.

 Building a Digital Transformation Squad

-Encourage leaders to do surveys and gather feedback from their teams.
-This data will uncover what your employees truly need digitally to get better.
-Why all this collaboration though?
-Because you need one another.
+Encourage leaders to send out surveys and gather feedback from their teams.
+This data will uncover what your employees truly need to get better.

 When leaders from each department are aligned, you get a full picture of your CX.
-You can establish a holistic customer journey when your contact center, your sales team, and even your IT team is involved in delivering a seamless experience.
-This has a huge impact on your technology.
-When you take this journey and evaluate each digital touchpoint your customer has, every department can identify where your technology needs to improve.
+You can establish a holistic customer journey when your contact center, your sales team, and even your IT team are involved in delivering a seamless experience.

-It’s easy to sometimes get stuck in our department siloes.
-We can think that other teams within our own companies are our competition!
-When you tap into collaboration as you establish digital transformation strategies, every team and individual benefits.
+It’s easy to get stuck in our departmental silos.
+But when you tap into collaboration as you establish digital transformation strategies, every team and individual benefits.
+Especially your customers!

 Include your Customers in the Journey

-Digital transformation shouldn’t happen without help from your customers.
-Digital tools impact your customers, even if your digitalization starts with only internal tools.
-Your efficiency and the tech you use in daily operations influences your customers’ experience with you.
-And ultimately, isn’t your customer experience what it’s all about?
+Digital transformation can’t happen successfully without help from your customers.
+Digital tools impact your customers, even if you start with only internal tools.
+Your efficiency and the tech you use impacts how you communicate with customers and the overall experience your team delivers.
+I mean ultimately, isn’t your customer experience what it’s all about?

-If the goal of digital transformation is to improve customer satisfaction and experience, then you need in-depth input from customers to influence the strategy your exec team builds.
+If the goal of digital transformation is to improve customer satisfaction, then you need input from customers to influence the strategy your exec team builds.

-They used customer and partner input to know what specific needs to meet during their transformation.
+They used customer input to learn what specific customer needs to meet during their transformation.
 And, it helped them understand priorities and gaps in processes that new digital tools could fix.

-Often, people expect that the implementation of a single tool can carry the weight of transforming customer satisfaction.
-But, how do you know if your customers want that tool?
-HBR’s example shows that the best way to maximize customer satisfaction is to find out how to fix specific issues in the customer experience.
+Often, people expect the implementation of a single tool can carry the weight of transforming customer satisfaction.
+But, how do you know what your customers actually want if you never ask?
+HBR’s example shows the best way to maximize customer satisfaction is to fix really issues causing pain in the customer experience.